Travel Update: COVID safety precautions are now at the discretion of individual business owners. Learn More

 DINNER & A SHOW: Cleveland Heights' Nighttown was voted one of the top jazz clubs in the world by Down Beat magazine with live music nearly every night.
 Enjoy dinner and an intimate jazz show.

 LATE NIGHT: Keep the smooth serenity flowing inside Take 5 Rhythm and Jazz on Superior Avenue Downtown.
-No doubt you'll find yourself sashaying with a classy crowd to the sultry sounds of live rhythm, jazz and blues.
+No doubt you'll find yourself sashaying with a classy crowd to the sultry sounds of live jazz and rhythm and blues.

 These aren't the only hotspots for soul, jazz, R&B and the like.
 Check out these music venues for even more sounds of CLE.